pr01og/Clickhook_React_Native/readme.md

 React Native app

-Sketch dessigns in the directoru ./sketch
+Sketch dessigns in the directory ./sketch